gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 or possessed
 or stopped.

-The thing that the wager —
+The thing that the wager,
-*"Stay a while, you are so beautiful!"* — would have stopped.
+*"Stay a while, you are so beautiful!"* would have stopped.

 Faust never named it.